sevvandi/netseer_paper/netseer-r/README.md

 | `generate_graph_linear()` | generate a time series of random graphs that grow linearly      |
 | `generate_graph_exp()`    | generate a time series of random graphs that grow exponentially |

-Documentation for the above functions is available in [netseer.pdf](TODO:netseer.pdf) (TODO: update link documentation PDF)
+Documentation for the above functions is available in the [Documentation PDF](./docs/netseer.pdf)

-## Examples - TODO
+## Examples

 Example Goal:

-- Load 20 graphs from the file system.
+* Load 20 graphs from the file system.
-- Use graphs 1 to 19 to predict the 20th graph.
+* Use graphs 1 to 19 to predict the 20th graph.
-- Compare the actual 20th graph to the newly predicted 20th graph.
+* Compare the actual 20th graph to the newly predicted 20th graph.

 Before starting, download the `/data/` directory under `/netseer-paper/netseer-r/`.
 This directory contains 20 example graphs.